s3alfisc/wildboottestjlr/README.md

 ```

 This will initiate Julia and load WildBootTest.jl.
+`wildboottestjlr_setup()` will have to run once for each r session.

 Note: currently, only a method for `lm` is implemented.
-The lm method
+The
-only works for simple cases (the boottest & fwildclusterboot defaults).
+`boottest.lm()` method only works for simple cases (one-way clustering,
-Further, the data objects are not sorted, so all inference will be
-incorrect.
+not all of boottest’s functionality is currently supported).

 ``` r
 data(voters)